top of page

 The Fleet on the Seabed

-On 21 June 1919, the crews of the German High Seas Fleet scuttled their own ships in Scapa Flow rather than see them divided among the victorious Allies.
+On 21 June 1919, the crews of the German High Seas Fleet scuttled their own ships in Scapa Flow, Orkney, rather than see them divided among the victorious Allies.
 In a matter of hours, 52 warships — battleships, cruisers, and destroyers — slipped beneath the surface of the great natural harbour.

 For years they lay rusting.
 At first, they were valuable only as scrap.
 Large-scale salvage began in the 1920s and 1930s, led by pioneering engineers such as Ernest Cox, who raised entire capital ships using techniques that were barely believable at the time.
+Contemporary engineering accounts describe operations of remarkable scale and ingenuity.

 At that stage, the ships were just steel.